-The present ecological state (PES) of various rivers in the U10K catchment of the Mkhomazi Region, where iXobho catchment is located, is an ecological category C (DWS, 2016).
-The targeted ecological category (TEC) of various rivers is the report.
+The Present Ecological State (PES) of various rivers in the U10K catchment of the uMkhomazi Region, where the iXobho catchment is located, is an ecological category C (DWS, 2016).
+The PES of iXobho River is category D as defined in the national river eco-classification table for desktop reserve determination (DWS, 2018).
+The category D PES is characterised by a significantly modified state owing to large instream and off channel farm dams, forestry and irrigation in the catchment.
+The targeted ecological category (TEC) of various rivers in the U10K catchment is included in the DWS (2016) report.